julianpeeters/toolbox-type-provider/README.md

     Option
   other case classes*

+2) Scala reflection ToolBoxes load classes to a special ClassLoader, which is stored in the `loader` field of each `TooBoxCaseClass`

-2) Only the generation of case classes with fields but no body are supported.
+3) Only the generation of case classes with fields but no body are supported.
 This is due to concerns about hygeine, specifically restricting the generation of anonymous classes that may pollute the namespace.

-3) *Currently only one class may be generated per package due to [this error](https://github.com/julianpeeters/toolbox-salat-example/blob/two_classes_error/src/main/scala/Main.scala#L59), and thus nested case classes are not yet supported until this is overcome.
+4) *Currently only one class may be generated per package due to [this error](https://github.com/julianpeeters/toolbox-salat-example/blob/two_classes_error/src/main/scala/Main.scala#L59), and thus nested case classes are not yet supported until this is overcome.

-4) The compile-time facility `typeOf[]` will only see the type alias or the dealiased `.type` call and not the underlying type that gets filled-in at runtime.
+5) The compile-time facility `typeOf[]` will only see the type alias or the dealiased `.type` call and not the underlying type that gets filled-in at runtime.
 Therefore entering Scala reflection via `typeOf[tbcc.TYPE]` does not work (unless somebody knows how to get a toolbox to generate a TypeTag at runtime?)